jwiegley/johnwiegley/posts/2020-12-06-ocean-of-mystery.md

 | nor place for whales to sleep
 |
 | To know these, I could not bring
-| the sea to me in my familiar cup
+| the sea to me
+| in my familiar cup
 |
-| Rather must I to dive
+| Rather must I dive
-| out far beyond the shore
+| out beyond the shore
 | and, losing sight of land,
 | learn the language of the fishes
-| so in silence her mysteries to keep
+| in silence her mysteries to keep.